Vision: A society where all women have the opportunities to live fulfilling lives.

 Tracy Lawson McKeithen is a co-founder and vice chair of the board.
 Tracy leads a family homeless shelter agency that serves families who are homeless or at risk of homelessness.
 Tracy has a Master’s degree in psychology and is a Community Psychology doctoral student doing research on homeless families and the barriers faced by homeless mothers released from incarceration.
 Tracy has a passion for working with at-risk vulnerable populations and has a heart of service for mothers.

-Kelly Costello serves as secretary and is a co-founder of WIND.
+Kelly Costello is a co-founder of WIND.
 She helps with programming and leads the volunteer program, collaborating with others to bring the best possible experiences to the women who receive our services.
 Kelly has over 25 years of experience in teaching and consulting in design and innovation, and has shifted her focus to mission-driven organizations and not-for-profits.
 She splits her time between running her own design consultancy, Panorama Innovation, and teaching at Segal Design Institute at Northwestern University and at the Institute of Design at IIT in Chicago.

 Stephen E. Sudhoff

 Stephen E. Sudhoff is president of Jefferson Cook Associates, Ltd., a risk management consulting firm for banks and brokerage firms.
 Steve’s thirty years of experience in the Chicago financial community includes extensive market and credit risk management leadership in large international banking and brokerage firms.
 He was a co-founder of Family Promise Chicago North Shore and has served in leadership positions in other Chicagoland nonprofits.
 Steve has an MBA from the University of Chicago and his CFA Charter was awarded in 2002.